openhab/openhab-docs/installation/macos.md

 ## Installation

 openHAB is packaged as a platform independent `zip` archive.
-Installation is as simple as unziping it into a unique folder.
+Installation is as simple as unzipping it into a unique folder.
 First, make sure that your system meets the [prerequisites](index.html#prerequisites).
 When you are running macOS BigSur or higher, make sure that you select the right platform depending on your hardware (x86 or ARM 64-bit).